intel/libvpl/tools/legacy/sample_encode/README.md

-sample_encode is a oneVPL application that performs preprocessing and encoding of an uncompressed video stream of raw native format (NV12 for GPU) according to a specific video compression standard and can write the encoded video stream to a specified file.
+sample_encode is a oneAPI Video Processing Library (oneVPL) application that performs preprocessing and encoding of an uncompressed video stream of raw native format (NV12 for GPU) according to a specific video compression standard and can write the encoded video stream to a specified file.

 Command Line format:
 ```
 sample_encode h264|h265|mpeg2|mvc|jpeg -i InputYUVFile -o OutputEncodedFile -w width -h height -angle 180 -opencl